neuroinfolab/GeneEx2Conn/README.md

 ## Setting up Jupyter notebook on NYU HPC (Greene)

 To setup your Jupyter notebook on the HPC cluster, follow the instructions here [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity?authuser=0).
-The key difference is that instead of setting up your own Singularity image, you can point your Jupyter config to our existing Singularity image (which contains all the necessary python packages).
+The key difference is that instead of setting up your own Singularity image, you can point your Jupyter config to our existing Singularity image, which contains all the necessary python packages.

 Specifically, all you need to do is